ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 {{Section 3 of CONNECT-UDP}}), the client follows the same template as unextended UDP Proxying and sets the "target_host" and the "target_port" variables to one of its targets.
 It adds the connect-udp-bind header as specified in {{hdr}} to request bind.
-If the proxy supports Proxying Bound UDP, it returns the connect-udp-bind response header value set to true.
+If the proxy supports bound UDP proxying, it returns the connect-udp-bind response header value set to true.

 When "target_host" and "target_port" are set to a valid target, the client is requesting Bound UDP Proxying but would accept fallback to unextended